Trump paracetamol comments ‘not responsible’, says Swinney

 “This is just recklessness,” the First Minister said when asked about Mr Farage’s comments.

-The prospect of advice such as that put out by the US Government has increased in recent months since the IS president’s decision to appoint Robert Kennedy Jr – who has long touted vaccines as the cause of autism.
+The prospect of such advice from the US Government has increased in recent months since the president’s decision to appoint Robert Kennedy Jr – who has long touted vaccines as the cause of autism – as his health secretary.

 Asked if long-running medical interventions could be the subject of debate with Mr Kennedy in post, the First Minister said: “I think there’s a great worry about some of the implications of this rhetoric to the debate about drug or vaccine safety.